Updated on Jan 10th 2020: This has evolved and refined over years. Broadly, the thought and on-hands nature stays the same

 Then I ask them to make a line for each Value Prop to each Customer Segment it serves.
 Ideally, all Value Props should serve some segment and all segments should have some value prop for them.
 If none, the customer segment needs to go.

-In this session we focus on Cost and Revenue.
-Surprisingly, helping startups that been been around realize their cost is the most a-ha / oh-sh*t moment.
+In this session, we focus on Cost and Revenue.
+Surprisingly, helping startups that been around, to realize their cost is the most a-ha / oh-sh*t moment.
 Perpetual optimists like Founders rarely internalize the cost of getting things done and this serves as a good eye-opener.
-Lots of time is spent on revenue side of things.
+Lots of time is spent on the revenue side of things.

 This session was added after 2-3 such workshops.
 When asked what all products does your company build, what is your key product, what all components does your product have or what all products are you working on to enable your key product, I used to get very vague answers.
 Most of them would start talking about their awesome app.

-The thing is, that without realising how much effort the company is putting into various products (in house, customer facing, partner facing, admin tools, 3rd part integrations, that 3rd Parties can use, etc), it was often apparent that they were not look at whole picture when prioritising.
+The thing is, that without realising how much effort the company is putting into various products (in house, customer-facing, partner-facing, admin tools, 3rd part integrations, that 3rd Parties can use, etc), it was often apparent that they were not looking at the whole picture when prioritising.

 So I came with this Product Stack template: